MattHeffNT/Kaytetyemoji-/README.md

 npx cap sync
 ```

-To serve your app (Android) onto the simulator or device with live reload run:
+To serve your app (ios) onto the simulator or device with live reload run:

 ```
-ionic capacitor run android -l --external
+ionic capacitor run ios -l --external
 ```

 The steps are similar for IOS <a href = "https://ionicframework.com/docs/developing/ios"> IOS Documentation </a>